Roger Khawam

-Roger Jean Khawam (19 April 1922 – 22 April 2016) was an Egyptologist and one of the foremost dealers in Egyptian antiquities of his time.
-He took over the firm of Khawam Brothers in 1955 which he ran until his retirement in 2005.
+Roger Khawam (1922-2016) was an Egyptian Egyptologist and antiquities dealer.

 Early life

 Roger Khawam was born in the affluent Garden City, Cairo, on 19 April 1922.
 His family were of Syrian Christian origins and moved to Egypt in 1850 when Roger's grandfather, Sélim Khawam, started a jewellery shop near the Ramses railway station in Cairo.
 They later became involved in the antiquities business.
 Roger Khawam received his early education at the Lycée Français du Caire from 1929 and subsequently in Paris where he went to learn mathematics and chemistry.
 Boutros Boutros-Ghali was a childhood friend and Omar Sharif was a cousin.

 Khawam was familiar with the antiquities trade from a young age, taking holidays at the pyramids and watching his father Joseph attend to rich Americans at his showroom at the Khan el-Khalili souq, but he only decided to become an Egyptologist after Emile Gaston Chassinat dissuaded him from becoming an aerobatic pilot instead.
 He had learned to fly while in Paris for his studies.
 Accordingly, from 1945 to 1950 he studied the skills required of an Egytologist at the Sorbonne's École pratique des hautes études and the Institut Catholique de Paris, such as Coptic, numismatics, hieratic, and German.
 He already knew Arabic, English and French.